AK6DN/rx02_emulator/README.md

 Startup configuration is saved in an ASCII text file SETUP.INI that contains user interface commands that are replayed on startup.
 The SETUP.INI file is written using the W command, and the current 0/1/Y/N/D/M/T options are saved in the file.

+The hardware shield has three indicator LEDs:
+(RED) ON when INIT is asserted from the host, and when an error is detected in the emulator.
+Turned OFF at the start of a new function.
+(YEL) ON when the emulator is actively accessing the microSD card storage.
+OFF otherwise.
+(GRN) ON when a command is inititated from the host, OFF when the command has completed (DONE set).

+Normal operation will see the GRN/YEL LEDs blinking rapidly or mostly ON.
+For non-storage commands (eg, buffer fill/empty) only GRN will be ON.

+Sample boot log in the Arduino USB serial monitor window:
 ```
 RX02 Emulator v1.3 - Oct 23 2016 - 23:47:10